Trial continues after ex-officer accused of killing Georgia man takes stand

-WOODBINE, Ga. - A day after a former Kingsland police officer testified about the fatal shooting of an unarmed Georgia man, the officer's voluntary manslaughter trial will resume Thursday with more defense witnesses.
+WOODBINE, Ga. - A Camden County jury will soon begin deliberating the manslaughter and other charges against a former Kingsland police officer accused of fatally shooting an unarmed Georgia man.

-Zechariah Presley is accused of shooting Tony Green to death after a traffic stop on June 20, 2018.
-He was fired and then indicted after evidence showed Green was unarmed.
+Zechariah Presley is on trial in the shooting death of Tony Green after a traffic stop on June 20, 2018.
+He was fired from his job and indicted by a Camden County grand jury after evidence showed Green was unarmed.

+The Georgia Bureau of Investigation concluded Green was running away when the officer opened fire.

+Presley testified Wednesday that he feared for his life after a struggle in which Green grabbed for the officer's Taser gun.

-Presley testified in his own defense Wednesday, claiming that Green had something in his hand as he ran from Presley.
+During his testimony, Presley said that Green had something in his hand as he ran from the officer.

 The object in Green's hand turned out to be a cellphone.

-Under cross-examination, Presley admitted never telling officers investigating the police-involved shooting that he thought Green had a gun.
+Under cross-examination, Presley admitted that he never told officers investigating the police-involved shooting that he thought Green had a gun.

 Green was hit by eight shots in 2.5 seconds.
 One bullet hit Green in the chest, but several others hit him from behind.